 The Ides always fall eight days after the Nones.
 Thus the famous Ides of March on which Julius Caesar was assassinated fell on the 15th of March.

 The Romans reckoned the days of the month by counting up towards the nearest Kalends, Nones or Ides.
-If, for example, you wanted to make an arrangement for the 23rd of January, you would state the intended date as the seventh day before the Kalends of February.
+If, for example, you wanted to make an arrangement for the 30th of January, you would express the intended date as two days before the Kalends of February.

 Days Fasti and Nefasti